docdevel2/writing/music-api/music-database-api.md

 ## Mini REST API

 For developers interested in integrating server-based internet services into their applications, an application programming interface (API) can be an appealing solution.
-An application programming interface allows a client application to interact with a server using a common protocol.
+An application programming interface allows a client application to interact with a server using a common interface.

-One such protocol is REpresentational State Transfer (REST).
-The REST protocol operates in two modes, request and response.
+Many music APIs comply with the REpresentational State Transfer (REST) design style which is defined by a set of constraints.
+APIs that comply with REST constraints are called RESTful.
+REST APIs operates in two modes, request and response.
 The client sends a request to the server for data, and the server responds with a status code, and if appropriate, the requested data.
-REST is a common protocol used by music API web sites.
-Web site APIs that employ the REST protocol are referred to as RESTful.

 ## Why REST?